JooGit12/JooGit12/README.md

 - ⚡ Fun fact: ...
 -->
 ### Hi there!
 I'm Joo. 👋
-I'm a new backEnd developer who studies and develops every day. 😄 Please give me a lot of feedback and advice for my continued development. 💬
+I'm a new backEnd developer who studies and develops every day. 😄 <p>
+Please give me a lot of feedback and advice for my continued development. 💬